tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSDistCp 工具_intl_en.md

 - If your Hadoop version is 2.x, you can download [cos-distcp-1.9-2.8.5.jar](https://cos-sdk-archive-1253960454.file.myqcloud.com/cos-distcp/cos-distcp-1.9-2.8.5.jar) and verify the integrity of the downloaded JAR package according to the [MD5 checksum](https://cos-sdk-archive-1253960454.file.myqcloud.com/cos-distcp/cos-distcp-1.9-2.8.5-md5.txt) of the package.
 - If your Hadoop version is 3.x, you can download [cos-distcp-1.9-3.1.0.jar](https://cos-sdk-archive-1253960454.file.myqcloud.com/cos-distcp/cos-distcp-1.9-3.1.0.jar) and verify the integrity of the downloaded JAR package according to the [MD5 checksum](https://cos-sdk-archive-1253960454.file.myqcloud.com/cos-distcp/cos-distcp-1.9-3.1.0-md5.txt) of the package.

+#### Installation notes

+In the Hadoop environment, install [Hadoop-COS](https://intl.cloud.tencent.com/document/product/436/6884) and then run the COSDistCp tool.

 ## How It Works

-COSDistCp uses the MapReduce framework in a multi-process multi-thread architecture to perform file copy, verification, compression, attribute preservation, and copy retry.
+COSDistCp uses the MapReduce framework.
+The multi-process and multi-thread tool performs operations such as file copy, data verification, compression, file attribute preservation, and copy retries.
 COSDistCp will overwrite files with the same name in the destination location.
 If data copy or verification fails, the corresponding file may fail to be copied and information about these files will be written in a temporary directory.
-If new files are added to your source file system or the file content changes, you can use the `--skipMode` or `--diffMode` parameter to compare the length or CRC checksum of the files to implement data verification and incremental copy.
+If new files are added to your source file system or the file content changes, you can use the `--skipMode` or `--diffMode` parameter to compare the length or CRC checksum of the files to implement data verification and incremental file migration.

 ## Parameters

 You can run the `hadoop jar cos-distcp-${version}.jar --help` (`${version}` is the version number) command to view the COSDistCp-supported parameters.
-The following table describes the COSDistCp parameters on the current version:
+The following table describes the parameters of the COSDistCp of the current version:

 | Attribute Key | Description | Default Value | Required |